Magnetic Glass formed by kinetic arrest of first order phase transitions: Supercooling and Superheating

 Since devitrification to an equilibrium crystalline state has to be followed by melting as T is raised further, we observed a reentrant change in density as a metallic glass is warmed.
 Similarly, a re-entrant change in magnetization is seen on warming a magnetic glass under CHUF protocol, but only for the correct sign of $[H_o-H_1]$.
 Crystallization (or devitrification) is observed on warming, as in a metallic glass \cite{ab, ab2, kumar, rawat, rawat2, lak}.
 We show in figure-2 data for magnetization for a manganite sample establishing that on warming a re-entrant transition was observed for only one sign of $[H_o-H_1]$.
 Varying H from 3 Tesla to 4 Tesla at 5K took the sample from glass former scenario to metallic glass scenario.

 The ease of availability of liquid helium, and the ease with which magnetic field can be generated and controlled, have allowed us to ask questions that can be raised for the ubiquitous structural glasses, but may be difficult to experimentally address.
 The understanding of structural glasses remains a challenge in spite of being the subject matter of active research for more than 30 years.
-We hope this article will motivate young researchers to work on metastabilities across first order magnetic transitions and help resolve some outstanding issues in `glass physics'.